Please see the list below for full information on my services.

 Your first session will give you the opportunity to talk to me, as your potential counsellor.
 I am an integrative humanistic counsellor.
 I am non-directive, which means that session content is led by you.
 I am not here to 'fix' you.
 You are the expert of your own experiences and decision making.
 I will simply listen and reflect on what you disclose.
 My style of work does not include any form of physical touch between myself and my clients.

-Prior to your first session, I will ask you to complete a 'Client Details Form' and a 'Client & Counsellor Working Agreement'.
-These documents must be returned before we can start your sessions.
+Prior to your first session, I will ask you to complete a 'Client & Counsellor Working Agreement'.
+This document must be returned before we can start sessions.
 At the start of your first session, we will verbally contract, which includes setting professional boundaries and discussing confidentiality.
 We will look at what areas of your life you feel you would like to explore in more depth.
 If we are both happy to proceed, we will schedule another session.

 Yes, I require your first payment upfront to book your session.
 This can be paid by BACS transfer.
 Full details on how this and all future payments need to be settled, are stated in our 'Client & Counsellor Working Agreement' which I will ask you to read and electronically sign, before our sessions commence.